kdl-org/kdl/draft-marchan-kdl2.md

 more Nodes ({{node}}), separated by newlines and whitespace, and eventually terminated by an EOF.

-All KDL documents should be UTF-8 encoded and conform to the specifications in this document.
+All KDL documents MUST be encoded in UTF-8 and conform to the specifications in this document.

 ### Example